web3privacy/web3privacy/theywonthave/Readme.md

 The tool is to help you brainstorm & select practical ideas for privacy use-cases.
 Moreover, it will allow builders to expand their vision of where privacy matters & what role your data plays in redesigning a status quo between centralised & decentralised approaches.

-The "What if... they won't have my data" matrix helps you categorize ideas according to:
+The "**What if... they won't have my data**" matrix helps you categorize ideas according to:

 - _Datasets_: what private data is involved in the cases
 - _Threat actors_: what kind of threat actors (governments, corporates, hackers) are involved in data abuse